Top up your Barclays Stockbrokers SIPP

 The amount you can pay into a pension has become more complicated.

-- Assuming that you still qualify for a full Annual Allowance, £40,000 or 100% of earnings is the total amount, being the amount paid in by you plus a basic rate tax rebate.
-So if you have made no other contributions this tax year and have £40,000 of earnings in the tax year you can pay in £32,000, and an £8,000 basic rate tax rebate will be added to your pension pot.
+- Assuming that you still qualify for a full Annual Allowance, £40,000 or 100% of earnings is the total amount, being the sum that qualifies for basic rate tax relief.
+So if you have made no other contributions this tax year and have £40,000 of earnings in the tax year you can pay in £32,000 and an £8,000 basic rate tax rebate will be added to your pension pot through the Pension Company.
+If you are a higher rate taxpayer, additional relief can be claimed up to your marginal rate through self assessment.

 - If you are subject to a Money Purchase Annual Allowance, the maximum that can be paid in is £10,000, or 100% of earnings if this is less.
 So the maximum that you would be able to pay into a pension is £8,000 plus the £2,000 tax relief that is reclaimed by the Administrator.

-- There’s also the Lifetime Allowance to consider, which is the maximum value of all your pensions, without paying extra tax.
+- There’s also the Lifetime Allowance to consider, which is the maximum value of all your pensions, without paying extra tax on withdrawal.
 For most people, from 6 April 2016, the LTA is £1.0m (previously £1.25m).
 It will then be index linked (CPI) from April 2018.

 - Your pension allowances relate to all your pensions.
-So, you also need to take into account contributions made to any pensions you may have elsewhere, and increases in value within other pensions.
+So, you also need to take into account contributions made to any pensions you may have elsewhere, and increases in accrual or discretionary rises over CPI in respect of final salary/defined benefit pension plans.

 - Investments within pensions can fall in value as well as rise and your fund’s value may therefore also fall.